Fireye04/coffee/content/writing/them.md

 Why else would you kill yourself with a 13 year old kid to take care of?
 Especially with a motto like "Don't add to the statistics."

-He was one of 305 parental suicides that year.
-My mother was one of the 292 of the previous year.
+Ironically, he was one of 305 parental suicides that year and my mother one of the 292 of the previous year.
 I was confident I wouldn't add to that specific statistic, though.
 Being a parent is evil and I refused to take part in such actions.

 I felt my body lurch.
 Odd.
 I certainly didn't have the strength for such things.